-Within the conflict phase, the very first stage is often the feeling of discomfort that something is wrong.
-Following discomfort is the incident stage, where something either minor or major happens to bring the conflict out in the open.
-Next is the misunderstanding stage of conflict, in which parties begin to view each other negatively based on their differing interpretations of interactions.
-Let's look at some ways this could occur.
-EXAMPLE You have been preparing a large dinner for a holiday gathering.
+→ EXAMPLE You have been preparing a large dinner for a holiday gathering.
 This includes planning the menu and preparing the food, both of which depend on the responses from people about whether or not they can make it.
-You have one relative, your sister-in-law, who has been very iffy about whether she can make it this time; you haven't gotten a concrete answer from her.
-She thought at first that she could come, then she said she probably couldn't.
+Your sister-in-law hasn't given you a concrete answer.
+At first, she said she could attend, but then she said she probably couldn't.
 At the last minute, she calls and says she is coming.
 She then shows up with three extra people that you weren't expecting.
-You're now scrambling to figure out how you're going to serve the extra people because of this misunderstanding.
-EXAMPLE Things have been very busy at your job.
-One of the people on your team keeps sending you these snippy emails, saying do this, do that, where's this, where's that.
-You are very put off by it; you wonder, "Who does he think he is, sending me these emails?"

-Misunderstanding Stage of Conflict The stage of conflict in which parties are communicating, but are adopting negative views of each other due to differing views and interpretations of messages, actions, beliefs, and/or motives.]} 2.
-Role in the Conflict Resolution Process In a misunderstanding or potential misunderstanding, a party is having a reaction to an incident that has happened.
-As we've discussed before, conflict can start at any stage, but it's important to address it at the earliest possible stage because conflicts can escalate or de-escalate back and forth through the stages.
-Let's look at how to address a conflict in the misunderstanding stage.
-EXAMPLE You decide to talk to your sister-in-law about why she came to the gathering with three extra people that you didn't even know about.
+Now you're scrambling to figure out how to serve the extra people because of this misunderstanding. ⇒ EXAMPLE Things have been very busy at your job.
+One of the people on your team keeps sending you snippy emails.
+Do this, do that, where's this, where's that.
+You are put off by it and wonder, "Who does he think he is, sending me these emails?"
+TERM TO KNOW Misunderstanding Stage The stage of conflict in which parties are communicating but are adopting negative views of each other due to differing views and interpretations of messages, actions, beliefs, and/or motives.
+2. The Role of the Misunderstanding Stage in the Conflict Resolution Process In a misunderstanding or potential misunderstanding, a party is having a reaction to an incident that has happened.
+Remember that conflict can start at any stage, but it's important to address it at the earliest possible stage because conflicts can escalate or de-escalate back and forth throughout the stages.
+Let's look at how to address a conflict in the misunderstanding stage. → EXAMPLE You decide to talk to your sister-in-law about why she came to the gathering with three extra people that you didn't even know about.
 Through this conversation, you discover that she did leave you a phone message, but you never received it.
 The message pops up on your phone the next day.
-EXAMPLE You've been feeling really resentful about these emails from your coworker, so you decide to talk to him about it.
+EXAMPLE You've been feeling resentful about these emails from your coworker, so you decide to talk to him about it.
 You might say, "You know, I'm really upset.
 What's with all these emails?
 I kind of feel like I'm being bossed around here."
-By sharing your feelings, you learn that your coworker has been so busy that he's just been trying to get his emails sent; he hasn't really been paying attention to the tone or how he might be coming across.
+By sharing your feelings, you learn that your coworker has been so busy that he's just been trying to get his emails sent and hasn't been paying attention to the tone or how he might be coming across.
 He absolutely didn't mean anything by it.